Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       - for co-operation, interaction and exchange in the legal domain.
    2. Purpose

-      The CLP aims in particular at
+      The CLP shall aim in particular at
       - leveraging the standardization and simplification of legal content;
       - harmonizing legal processes;
       - facilitating legal transactions;